 I originally wrote this article to appear in the Spring edition of User Friendly, Hampshire’s ICT magazine.
 As the magazine has now appeared in schools, I thought it would be a good idea to copy it below for you all to see.
 I wrote this in October 2010.

 Do your children blog?
 No?
 Why not?
 Blogging is a fantastic way of sharing and celebrating the learning that is going on within your school.
 I know that you already do this with your learning platform, but blogging takes it to another level and allows your children’s learning to be seen from anywhere in the world.
 I am writing this in October half-term and our school’s blogs have been viewed 9,500 times in 7 weeks.
 (Edit 7/2/11 this is now 69,000 visits) We have had people visit from USA, Canada, South Africa and the Far East.
 This creates a huge buzz of excitement and we have had people comment that we have inspired them which makes us (and the children) feel very proud indeed.
 There is the blog feature within Wizkid and while this is great, it would limit the children to writing within the school and not for a wider audience.
-I am not sure about blog features in other VLEs, but I am sure they offer similar tools.
+I am not sure about blog features in other VLEs, but I am sure they offer similar tools, like the ones used at the Best International Kindergarten Bangkok.

 Before you start: